 Growing at a steady rate, Loveland is nearly merged with its neighbor, Fort Collins.
-There is, however, an established open area between the two cities that is county owned in an effort to keep them from merging into one metropolis.
+There is, however, an established open area between the two cities that are county owned in an effort to keep them from merging into one metropolis.

 Loveland boasts an annual snowfall of about 54 inches.
 Boasting an art museum as well as a sculpture show in the month of August, the city of Loveland is a major business region for the northern part of the state of Colorado.